Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.2-BOW/Theory.md

 # Word Embeddings

-(01-Label & One Hot Encoder)[02-Word Embeddings/2.1-Label Encoder and One Hot Encoder]
+(01-Label&OneHotEncoder)[02-Word Embeddings/2.1-Label Encoder and One Hot Encoder]

 ## 03 - Bag Of Words